NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 }
 {% endcodeblock %}

+OmniBackup officially only recognizes two types of database to backup.
+PostgreSQL and MariaDB / MySQL.
+Of course it won't stop you from writing your own backup scripts for other databases.
+You can plug it to OmniBackup using <code>.backup.misc</code> which we'll describe later.

+Everything for <code>.backup.priority_order</code> also applies here.

 <br />
 <a name="ConfigPostgreSqlBackups"></a>

 ### Configuring PostgreSQL Database Backups ###

+Configuring PostgreSQL backups consists of two easy steps: first providing a user name and finally a list of databases to backup.

 {% codeblock config.json lang:js %}
 {